Borderline Personality Disorder / Emerging BPD in Teens

 Breadth

-If you suspect that your teen has an emerging personality disorder, it is extremely important that you seek professional help at once.
+If you suspect an emerging or borderline personality disorder in your teen, you must seek professional help at once.
 The consequences may be devastating if left untreated.
 If your teen has been formally diagnosed with a personality disorder, constant teen mental health interventions are required.
 In either case, Polaris Teen Center can help.

 Many teen treatment centers claim to provide individualized treatment.
-Polaris®, however, offers truly individualized care because our residential clients are limited to six.
-As a highly focused adolescent mental health facility, our team develops an invaluable awareness of the unique qualities of each person and adjusts to individual needs.
+Polaris®, however, offers truly individualized care and teen therapy because our residential clients are limited to six.
+As a highly focused adolescent mental health facility, our team develops an invaluable awareness of each person’s unique qualities and adjusts to individual needs.